chevah/geck/content/python.rst

 * As the second best, use Mixins to reuse code and avoid multiple inheritance.

-* Docstring always use multiline strings with double quotes.
+* Docstring always use multiline strings with double quotes and empty first and last lines.
+There's no blank line either before or after the docstring.

 .. sourcecode:: python